Sombrerete: History

 During the Mexican War of Independence a number of the miners sent financial support to the insurgents, especially to Guadalupe Victoria.
 In 1824, the town was declared a city by the state of Zacatecas and made a regional capital.
 The area remained politically important during the 19th century, but suffered an attack by Apaches from the United States in 1845.
 During the French Intervention and Reform War, it was the provisional capital of Zacatecas, with Benito Juárez passing through in 1866.
 The first newspaper, La Campana, was published in 1867.
-A major mining accident occurred in the San Amaro and San Francisico mines in 1897, with 116 dead.
+A major mining accident occurred in the San Amaro and San Francisco mines in 1897, with 116 dead.

 When the Mexican Revolution broke out, the area's agriculture was known for its production of cotton and grain.
 The war brought attacks on both haciendas and mines, which deteriorated the economy even though the town was made a provisional capital of Zacatecas from 1913 and 1914, with a visit from Venustiano Carranza.